 P0299 Ford Definition: Turbo/Supercharger Underboost Condition

 P0299 Chevy Definition: Turbo/Supercharger Underboost Condition

 What Does P0299 Mean?

-As the vehicle is driven, incoming air is compressed, and then forced into the intake manifold.
-This pressurized air is called “boost” and is monitored and regulated by the PCM.
-The amount of boost the PCM allows the turbo/super charger to create varies due to different operating conditions and driver inputs.
-The PCM compares the amount of desired boost to the amount of actual boost.
-If actual boost cannot reach the desired level the check engine light will be illuminated and the car may possibly enter “limp mode”.
+As the vehicle is working, incoming air is compressed and then forced into the intake manifold.
+This pressurized air is called a “boost” and is monitored and regulated by the PCM.
+The boost the PCM allows the turbo/supercharger to create varies due to different operating conditions and driver inputs.
+The PCM compares the amount of the desired boost to the amount of the actual boost.
+If the actual boost cannot reach the desired level, the check engine light will be illuminated, and the car may enter “limp mode.”